smdp2000/restaurant_web_sever/README.md

 # restaurant_web_sever
-A simple crud web server for restaurant a ready use crud web server implemented in python which allow user to add,modify or delete resto name i would be adding same functionalities for menu items further
+A simple crud web server for restaurant which allow user to add,modify or delete restaurant name.
+Will add same functionalities for menu items further.